Alpha Trianguli: Properties

+Alpha Trianguli has been known to be a spectroscopic binary since 1915.
+In such systems, the binary nature is deduced from periodic variations in the spectral lines, corresponding to the orbital motion of the stars.
+In 2018, the red dwarf star Alpha Trianguli C, separated by 35.8' from the inner pair, was discovered to have common proper motion Alpha Trianguli A, thus making the system triple.

-Estimates of the combined stellar classification for this system range from F5III to F6IV, with the luminosity class of 'IV' or 'III' indicating the primary component is a subgiant or giant star, respectively.
+Estimates of the combined stellar classification for the spectroscopic pair range from F5III to F6IV, with the luminosity class of 'IV' or 'III' indicating the primary component is a subgiant or giant star, respectively.
 It is a member of a close binary system—a spectroscopic binary—whose components complete an orbit about their center of mass once every 1.736 days.
 Because the primary star is rotating rapidly, it has assumed the shape of an oblate spheroid.
 The ellipsoidal profile of the star, as viewed from Earth, varies over the course of an orbit causing the luminosity to vary in magnitude during the same period.
 Such stars are termed ellipsoidal variables.
 Within a few million years, as the primary continues to evolve into a red giant star, the system may become a semi-detached binary with the Roche lobe becoming filled to overflowing.

 The mean apparent magnitude of +3.42 for this pair is bright enough to be readily seen with the naked eye.
 It forms the second brightest star or star system in this generally faint constellation, following Beta Trianguli.
-The effective temperature of the primary's outer envelope is 6,288 K, giving it a yellow-white hue typical of F-type stars.
-It has a mean radius about three times the radius of the Sun.
-The system is an estimated 1.6 billion years old.
+The effective temperature of the primary's outer envelope is ±6,187 K giving it a yellow-white hue typical of F-type stars.
+It has a radius about three times the radius of the Sun.
+The system is an estimated 1.7 billion years old.

+A number of faint stars have been listed as companions to Alpha Trianguli in multiple star catalogues.
+Of these, all except the red dwarf Alpha Trianguli C are apparently unrelated background stars.